-I assume you have either created or been given an ICC profile corresponding to the Piezography QTR curve that you’re printing with.
+I assume you have either created or been given an ICC profile generated by QTR corresponding to the Piezography QTR curve that you’re printing with.
 The image you wish to print is supposed to be in Grey Gamma 2.2, so convert it from whichever colour space it’s in into Grey Gamma 2.2, edit it with the aid of a soft-proof to achieve the image you want, and print.
-Do not convert the image to the ICC profile in order to print.
+Do not print using the ICC profile.
 In Windows you use QuadToneRIP GUI (QTRGui) to print.
-In Mac OS X you print using a companion program to QTR, Print Tool, as you can no longer print direct to QTR from Photoshop, because of changes to colour management since Mac OS X 10.6.8.
+In Mac OS X you print using a companion program to QTR, Print Tool, as since Mac OS X 10.6.8 you can no longer print direct to QTR from Photoshop and retain full control over colour management.

 New users who don’t realise the importance of editing using this soft-proofing approach often complain about light and/or flat and/or weak prints.
-Which is understandable, as this orthodox workflow is not all that well explained in the New Piezography Manual, unfortunately.
+Which is understandable, as this orthodox workflow is not all that well explained in the New Piezography Manual (2013 edition), unfortunately.
 Well, Grey Gamma 2.2 is mentioned quite a lot, but not the “Preserve Numbers” soft-proof setting.

-Now anyone who has printed colour using ICC colour profiles will be wondering why on earth don’t we just convert our images to the ICC for printing, just as we do for colour?
+Now anyone who has printed colour using ICC colour profiles will be wondering why on earth don’t we print using the ICC, just as we do for colour?

 Well, you can, but you risk being burnt at the stake as a heretic.
 Let me explain.
 The ICCs generated by the QTR ICC profile creation tools have been designed to provide “perceptual linearity”.
 If you want to understand what this means, read this post by QTR creator Roy Harrington.
-My short summary is that they result in a better screen-to-print match if you convert to them for printing, although there’s more to it than that.
-In order to achieve this, a conversion to the ICC at print time will seriously compress shadow detail.
+My short summary is that they result in a better screen-to-print match if you use them for printing, although there’s more to it than that.
+In order to achieve this, using the ICC to print will seriously compress shadow detail.
 Will shadow detail get lost?
 In an image that has any significant shadow detail, yes.
 This is what will get you burned at the stake.

-Printing an image in Grey Gamma 2.2 as-is via QTR without profile conversion will result in more open shadows and more shadow detail – more than what you see on the screen (without a soft-proof).
-Converting to the ICC profile will have the opposite effect.
+Printing an image in Grey Gamma 2.2 as-is via QTR without using the ICC profile will result in more open shadows and more shadow detail – more than what you see on the screen (without a preserve numbers soft-proof).
+Printing using the ICC profile will have the opposite effect.
 There was a fairly heated debate about this some years ago – see here and here if you’re interested, but you’ll need to read the entirety of these two threads.

-To get some idea of the effect of converting to an ICC or not, here is a comparison of linearisation plots from the two approaches.
-For those not familiar with this concept, to create a linearisation plot, print a standard 21×4 test chart using the QTR curve for the paper in question, which looks like this:
+To get some idea of the effect of printing using an ICC or not, here is a comparison of linearisation plots from the two approaches.
+For those not familiar with this concept, to create a linearisation plot, use the applicable QTR curve for the paper in question to print a standard 21×4 test chart, which looks like this:

 then measure the printed chart using an i1 Photo or similar, process the results through QTR-Linearize-Data, and plot the luminosity column from the output in a spreadsheet (there’s a little more detail on this process in the Re-linearising A Piezography Curve article).
 The ideal result looks like this: